espiritukarl/CoE135Proj/README.md

 - Participants must listen to each other instead of INSULTING in the chatroom.
 - Participants MUST HAVE A FAIR AMOUNT OF GITHUB CONTRIBUTIONS FOR THE LAST 5 WEEKS
 - Participants that do not contribute or help must be punished accordingly.
-- Participants with improper behavior be muted from any means ONLINE.
-- PARTICIPANTS should SHOW EFFORT AND DO NOT COME IN CLASS 30 MINS BEFORE DISMISSAL.
-- PARTICIPANTS SHOULD KNOW RESPECT.
-R-E-S-P-E-C-T